 The introduction of the dignitaries was done by Mrs. Christina Kilson.
 She introduced the Chairman of the function as Dr. B.B.B.
-Bingab, the Vice-Chancellor's representative, Invited Guests, the Board Members and the Committees of UEW Co-operative Credit Union, as well as the Ag.
-General Manager of CUA.
+Bingab, the Vice-Chancellor's representative, Invited Guests, the Board Members and the Committees of UEW Co-operative Credit Union.